 ADDING PURCHASE TRANSACTIONS AND ADDING PAYMENTS

-Adding Purchase transactions is the same for both STANDARD and PLUS org.
-However, Applying Payment feature is only available to PLUS orgs.
+Adding Purchase transactions is the same for both STANDARD and PLUS organizations.
+However, Applying Payment feature is only available to PLUS organizations.

 1. Choose a Purchase Transaction

-- In recording Sales Invoice transactions, tax type should be "GOODS"
+In recording Sales Invoice transactions, the tax type should be "GOODS"

-- In recording Official Receipt transactions, tax type should be "SERVICES"
+In recording Official Receipt transactions, the tax type should be "SERVICES"

-- For your transactions to be recorded in your General Ledger, it should be marked as POSTED from your other Books.
+For your transactions to be recorded in your General Ledger, they should be marked as POSTED from your other Books.